cafour/fi/szmgr/VPH04_herni_design_ii.md

 ### Struktura

-- **Lineární (3-bodová struktura, Monomyth / Hero’s journey)**
+- **Lineární (3-bodová struktura, Monomyth / Hero's journey)**

   1. Setup -- expozice, počáteční incident.
   2. Konfrontace -- překážky, krize.
   3. Rozuzlení -- vyvrcholení, závěr.

-     > [The] hero’s journey, or the monomyth, is the common template of stories that involve a hero who goes on an adventure, is victorious in a decisive crisis, and comes home changed or transformed.
+     > [The] hero's journey, or the monomyth, is the common template of stories that involve a hero who goes on an adventure, is victorious in a decisive crisis, and comes home changed or transformed.
      >
      > — Wikipedia: Hero's journey